Did I Remember To Put Pants On?

 When we finally got back to the tiny home later that night fed and cooled down, we noticed how nice it felt inside now that the sun was gone.
 We went up the stairs to the loft part so we could look through the skylight at the night sky.
 It was beautiful.
 Actually, it was simply magical.
 The girls played scrabble and I read my book while drinking hot tea after putting the baby to bed of course.

-I looked at how happy the girls were and asked them what they thought of the tiny home now that it had cooled down .
-They said they loved it and I agreed so I wrote the owner and told her we would play it by ear and stick around for as long as possible.
-I told her we would venture out to some air conditioning activities during the day to stay cool in the hotter than balls Texas heat.
+I looked at how happy the girls were and asked them what they thought of the tiny home now that it had cooled down.
+They said they loved it, and I agreed so I wrote the owner and told her we would play it by ear and stick around for as long as possible.
+I told her we would venture out to some air conditioning activities during the day to stay cool in the hot Texas heat.

 Unfortunately, the magic of the place quickly wore off with the Texas heat and super suspicious activity.
 There is a strange road on the property that the owner blocks it with her car often.
 At night, I see cars head down it.
 I can’t for the life of me figure out what is back there and I am not stupid enough to go and snoop.
 This is Texas.
 I don’t want to be shot.